BorisBrock/HeidelBridge/docs/HardwareSetup.md

 ![Hardware connections](/docs/img/hardware_connections.png)

+## Powering the ESP32

+The ESP32 is **not** powered by the Modbus line.
+You need to power it externally, usually via an USB phone charger.

 ## Modbus Connection And Troubleshooting

 To establish a stable and reliable Modbus connection between the Heidelberg wallbox and the HeidelBridge, please consider the following recommendations: